adafruit/tinyuf2/ports/maxim/README.md

 make tinyuf2-openocd
 ```

+CMake will automatically leverage the MAXIM_PATH system environment variable if
+a MAXIM_PATH is not manually specified.
+To manually specify a MSDK path,
-Make sure `MAXIM_PATH` is correctly set to the MSDK base folder.
-If your default installation of the MSDK is not `C:/MaximSDK` you can pass the MaximSDK directory's location to cmake when configuring the build:
+you can pass the MaximSDK directory's location to cmake when configuring the
+build:

 ```bash
 cmake -DBOARD=apard32690 -DMAXIM_PATH=/path/to/MaximSDK ..